lwindolf/liferea/README.md

 Introduction
 ------------

-Liferea is a web feed reader/news aggregator that brings together all of the content from your favorite subscriptions into a simple interface that makes it easy to organize and browse feeds.
+Liferea is a desktop feed reader/news aggregator that brings together all of the content from your favorite subscriptions into a simple interface that makes it easy to organize and browse feeds.
 Its GUI is similar to a desktop mail/newsclient, with an embedded graphical browser.

 ![screenshot](http://lzone.de/liferea/screenshots/screenshot3.png)